How do I know if a record belongs to my ancestor?

 I could go on.
 The trick is there needs to be more than a hunch that the records relate to your ancestor.
 There needs to be an accumulation of details.

 In this video, I share details on how I looked for Street Morgan, the wife of Walter Morgan.
-I walk through the process of determining which records provide evidence of her and which records do not.
+I walk through the process of determining which records provide evidence of her and which documents do not.
 Join me in this Research Over My Shoulder series on the Family History Fanatics YouTube Channel.

 What happens when the source is light on details?